When you learn French with videos, you’re diving into one of France’s greatest cultural contributions.

 In short, FluentU is a great opportunity to master French as it’s really spoken with all the guidance of a learning program.

-Pascal’s videos, with their heavy emphasis on animation, are engaging to watch.
+Pascal’s French video lessons, with their heavy emphasis on animation, are engaging to watch.

 This lesson on colloquial expressions in French (which is so helpful to know for informal conversation!) is a prime example.
 Vocabulary words are on screen in creative font and an animated man explains each one.